|

 have no evidence of the crime.
 It would be tremendous.
 He chittered

-happily, his tail started to flap all the wilder behind him, and he continued
+happily, his tail started to flap all the wilder behind him, and he

 to watch the feeding scene, focusing with great interest on how the